- Home

 If the cancer has spread to lymph nodes or to other organs, chemotherapy may be recommended before or after surgery or on its own.

-Some people with rectal cancer have chemotherapy before surgery to shrink the tumour and make it easier to remove.
-You may have chemotherapy on its own or combined with radiation therapy (chemoradiation).
+Before surgery (neoadjuvant) | Some people with rectal cancer have chemotherapy before surgery to shrink it so it’s easier to remove.
+You may have only chemotherapy or with radiation therapy (chemoradiation). |

-Chemotherapy may be used after surgery for either colon or rectal cancer to destroy any remaining cancer cells and reduce the chance of the cancer coming back.
-If your doctor recommends chemotherapy, you will probably start treatment as soon as your wounds have healed and you’ve recovered your strength, usually within 6–8 weeks.
+After surgery (adjuvant) | Chemotherapy after surgery for colon or rectal cancer aims to destroy any remaining cancer cells and reduce the chance of the cancer coming back.
+If your doctor recommends chemotherapy, you usually start treatment within 6–8 weeks, when your wounds have healed and you’ve recovered your strength. |

-If the cancer has spread to other organs, such as the liver or lungs, chemotherapy may be used either to shrink the tumours or to reduce symptoms and make you more comfortable.
+On its own | If the cancer has spread to other organs, such as the liver or lungs, chemotherapy may be used either to shrink the tumours or to reduce symptoms and make you more comfortable. |

 Having chemotherapy